jbierkens/spectral/README.md

 ```
 The spectrum for different target distributions can then be computed in the way displayed in the Jupyter Notebook file `compute_eigenvalues.ipynb`.

-Perturbations of the spectrum are obtained in the Julia file `run_spectrum.jl`.
+Perturbations of the spectrum are obtained in the Julia file `run_spectrum.jl`, which furthermore depends upon the Julia packages Plots and LaTeXStrings.